Setia-Verma-Lab/endometriosis_subtyping/RUN_SEQUENCE.md

+# Introduction

 This is the order of commands to replicate the analyses performed.

 Any time I'm running `snakemake all`, the pertinent output files are listed under `rule all` in the respective `Snakefile` of that directory.

 Many of the `Snakefile`s have `include:` statements at the top.
 Source code for those dependency Snakemake pipelines can be found in `supplementary_snakemake_workflows`

+The exact python environment is described in `py11.yml`.
+To replicate this environment, do:
+- `mamba env create -f py311.yml`

 # Genotype Preparation
 ## `Locus_Extraction`